Strategy

 Variations

-Each main variation asks a different question.
-Here are the four you need to know:
+Each main variation asks a different question of Black.
+Here are the four you need to have ready:

 Classical Variation (4...Bf5)